 - Divide the dough in half.
 Form one half of the dough into a log shape (about 1 1/2-inches in diameter) and place on a piece of plastic wrap.
-Roll the dough up in the plastic wrap and seal the ends.
+Roll dough up in the plastic wrap and seal the ends.
 Repeat with the other half of the dough.

-- Refrigerate the dough for 30 minutes.
+- Refrigerate dough for 30 minutes.

-- Roll the dough log in the toppings so that all the sides are well coated.
-Re-roll the dough in the plastic wrap and refrigerate for at least 2 hours to overnight.
+- Roll the dough log in the coatings so that all the sides are well covered.
+Re-roll the dough in plastic wrap and refrigerate for at least 2 hours to overnight.